Pure braid group actions on category O modules: The Casimir connection

-Note that the sum in $a_w$ is always finite. \item Henceforth, we refer to $\MBwtb$ as the \emph{monodromy action} of $\Bw$.
-This is justified by the fact that, when $\g$ is of finite or affine type, the coboundary $\bw$ is the monodromy of the abelian connection $d-A$, where $A$ is a resummation of the formal abelian 1--form
+where $\Ku{\alpha_i}{}=e_if_i+f_ie_i$ is the truncated Casimir of $\sl{2}$. \item We shall refer to $\MBwtb$ as the \emph{monodromy action} of $\Bw$.
+This is justified by the fact that, when $\g$ is of finite or affine type, $\bw$ is the monodromy of the connection $d-\sfh A$, where $A$ is a resummation of the formal abelian 1--form